Scottsdale - Bridport

 Scottsdale - Bridport features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 65.6% of all households, including 21.0% couples with children, 34.6% couples without children, and 9.3% single parent families.
-Non-family households account for the remaining 34.4%, with lone person households at 31.7% and group households comprising 2.6% of the total.
-The median household size is 2.2 people, smaller than the Rest of Tas. average of 2.3.
+Non-family households comprise the remaining 34.4%, with lone person households at 31.7% and group households making up 2.6%.
+The median household size is 2.2 people, which is smaller than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households